 Out to sea the flow of 'fuel' is even more assured.
 Wave power relies on the tides themselves, one of the few natural processes that are guaranteed to continue unabated as long as the moon orbits the earth.
 In short, hydroelectric power is by far the most dependable form of renewable energy production.

-Thanks to the efficiency of energy production hydroelectric plants generate extremely cheap electricity.
 A typical plant will pay for its own construction in 5-8 years, after that producing what amounts to free energy, and since a hydroelectric plant can be expected to operate for anything up to 100 years a single plant could generate enough revenue to pay for itself 20 times over.

 While this means little from an environmental point of view it counts for a great deal to the developers of power plants.
 A 2000% return on investment presents an attractive prospect, making the construction of many more hydroelectric facilities much more likely.
 Conversely, the high initial cost of solar and wind energy production facilities holds back investment.

 Efficiency is a big factor of measuring energy technologies.